-These three methods of viewing the results are then run through various calculations to adjust the results for GDP, population, area, and athlete count.
-The information for GDP, population, and area was taken from the CIA World Factbook.
+These three methods of viewing the results are then run through various calculations to adjust the results for

 The values of the three categories (number of gold medals, number of total medals, or number of points) were each adjusted to normalize the data.
 The adjustments were

 - dividing by the country’s GDP (in US dollars) and then multiplying by a trillion (1,000,000,000,000) in order to get the results in something per trillion dollars

 - dividing the country’s population by the value in order to get the results in people per something